buttonsrtoys/gen_keys/README.md

       }
     }

-'gen_key' parses the code and generates a separate key class that contains the keys.
+`gen_key` parses the code and generates a separate key class that contains the keys.

     class MyWidgetKeys {
       static const String _prefix = '__MyWidgetKeys__';